 What is the MRF Startup Collaboration?

-In this program, Research Fellows collaborate with frontier technology hardware startups on an academic-year-long extracurricular team project structured and guided by the Foundation.
+In this program, Research Fellows collaborate with frontier technology hardware startups over the course of the academic year on an extracurricular team project structured and guided by the Foundation.
 Each Research Fellow will expand their network by collaborating on a team project, meeting multiple startups in the community, and receiving support from mid-to-late career industry mentors with significant experience in technology implementation.

-Your MRF Startup Collaboration experience begins with attendance at the our onboarding "Match Workshop."
-[COVID-19 Disclaimer : in 2020, a single Virtual Match Workshop will be held from October 16-19th.
+Your MRF Startup Collaboration experience begins with attendance at one of our onboarding "Match Workshop."
+[COVID-19 Disclaimer : in 2021, a single Virtual Match Workshop will be held from September 10-13.
 This event replaces our typical in-person global Match Workshop events held in Singapore, Tokyo, and Silicon Valley].
 At Match Workshops, Fellows will be onboarded, "match" to their team, and meet their community.
 The foundation provides support for all logistics, including travel and accommodation (in years where the workshop occurs in-person).

-All participating startups will have already built a fully functional product with humanitarian and social impact potential.
-While all the startups are considered early-stage, they have typically already been around for a couple years and have moved past the MVP (minimum viable product) stage of development, which may be little more than a prototype.
-Rather, an MRF Startup has already piloted and alpha or beta tested their product with some users.
+All participating startups will have already built a fully functional product, based on their own proprietary innovations, with humanitarian and social impact potential.
+While the startups are considered early-stage, they have typically been active for a few years and will have moved past the MVP (minimum viable product) stage of development, which may be little more than a prototype.
+Rather, an MRF Startup has typically piloted and alpha or beta tested their product with some users.
 Some MRF Startups are already revenue-positive with paying customers.
-However, none of them have reached the point at which they are mass-scaling their product into the thousands.
-They have an early working product that can still needs some R&D refinement.
-Often they have found ONE path to functionality for their product that works, but is it the most efficient/appropriate one that current science and technology can offer?
+However, none will have reached the point at which they are mass-scaling their product into the thousands.
+They have an early working product that can still benefit from some R&D refinement.
+Often they have found ONE path to functionality for their product that works but is it the most efficient/appropriate one that current science and technology can offer?
 This window of opportunity is what we call our "MRF Sweet Spot," where MRF Startups and Mistletoe Research Fellows can collaborate together as co-learners in our accelerator, both developing their R&D management skills along the way.

 THE MRF STARTUP COLLABORATION